Unboxed-Software/solana-course/content/oracles.md

 anchor init burry-escrow
 ```

+Next, replace the program ID in `lib.rs` and `Anchor.toml` with the program ID shown when you run `anchor keys list`.

-Once you have the project created, add the following to the bottom of your Anchor.toml file.
+Next, add the following to the bottom of your Anchor.toml file.
 This will tell Anchor how to configure our local testing environment.
 This will allow us to test our program locally without having to deploy and send transactions to devnet.

 ```zsh
 // bottom of Anchor.toml